 In the mid-1970s, a decade marked by profound social and cultural upheavals, the artist Stephen Antonakos chose to project himself into a fantastical future, the 2000s, by inviting Richard Artschwager, Daniel Buren, Sol LeWitt and Robert Ryman to each place a work in a Time box whose contents were revealed at the turn of the 21st century.
 Although very different, these time capsules raise the question of the trajectory of the works not only from a material point of view - will they be preserved?
 In what state will they reappear? - but also from the point of view of their interpretation.
 For as soon as they are detached from their authors, the works are brought into contact with political, intellectual and social contexts that transform their meanings.
 By drawing attention to different moments of reception of the works, the time capsules underline the way in which they are "translated" by the configurations of the world they encounter.

-stereo sound, live time-reader, visual clock with seconds
+stereo sound, live speaking performer, visual clock with seconds

-A microphoned reader reads the time at the moment of the performance, alongside a soundtrack providing 3 pulses deliniating the last 3 of each group of 10 seconds.
-This is the format of the speaking clock, a telephone service allowing, for example, those with no access to a clock, people synchronising clocks, or people with visual impairments, to know the time.
+An amplified voice reads the time at the moment of the performance alongside a soundtrack providing 3 pulses deliniating the last 3 of each group of 10 seconds.
+This is the format of the speaking clock, a still not quite redundant telephone service allowing, for example, those with no access to a clock, people synchronising clocks, or people with visual impairments, to know the time.

 A live speaking clock, performed by Berlin residents on the Grand Stage of Haus der Berliner Festspiele, accompanied musically by pre-recorded compositions from all around the world, will be the closing event of MaerzMusik – Festival for Time Issues 2021.
 The project, called TIMEPIECE, is based on a work by Peter Ablinger, who articulated the idea to perform live and in real-time the text of the BBC Speaking Clock in his composition TIM Song (2012).
 TIMEPIECE takes up and extends this idea into a 27-hour video-streamed, multilingual and musically diverse live performance situated in a slow-moving space on the revolving stage of Haus der Berliner Festspiele.